EPSRC LWEC Network

 attack coast lines, lie at the heart of this challenge.

 To meet this challenge, it is crucial that mathematicians with the relevant expertise interact closely with environmental scientists and with end-users of environmental research.
-The Maths Foresees network was established in May 2015 to forge strong ties between researchers in the applied mathematics community with researchers in selected strategic areas of the environmental science community and governmental agencies.
+The Maths Foresees network was established in May 2015 under the Living with Environmental Change umbrella to forge strong links between researchers in the applied mathematics and environmental science communities with end-users of environmental research.

 Maths Foresees is one of four networks funded under the